nibsirahsieu/sfSimpleBlog15Plugin/README.md

    * RSS feeds (if [sfFeed2Plugin](http://www.symfony-project.org/plugins/sfFeed2Plugin) is installed)
    * Administration for posts, comments, pages, links and tags

 It is not aimed at replacing full-featured blog packages, but offers a lightweight alternative for when you build a website that has to contain a blog section.
-It is voluntarily simple and limited (that's why it doesn't come with a BBCode parser, a search engine, a media asset library, or a user management module).
-However, it is very easy to configure and adapt, so it should fulfill most basic blog requirements.

 ## Contents ##